The Best Toys for Kids of Every Age

-While infants aren’t exactly begging for the top toys (at least not yet, anyway), they love to mimic what mom, dad or older siblings are doing, says Adrienne Appell, Toy Trend Specialist for The Toy Association.
-“That’s why [trending] products trickle down to children of all ages.”
+While babies aren’t exactly begging for the triendiest top toys (at least not yet, anyway), they love to mimic what Mom, Dad and older siblings are doing, says Adrienne Appell, toy trend specialist for The Toy Association.
+“That’s why trending products trickle down to children of all ages,” she explains.
 These best toys hold major parent and baby appeal, boosting fine motor skills, language development and understanding of cause and effect.

 Fisher-Price Laugh & Learn First Words Smart Puppy.
-An interactive pup that teaches first words, songs, numbers and shapes.
+Here’s an interactive pup that teaches first words, songs, numbers and shapes.
 Before you know it, your little one will be building a vocabulary along with developing fine motor skills.

 Lamaze Repeat Petey.
 Among the best toys for babies learning their first words is this plush parrot, aptly named Repeat Petey.
 While the back and forth of those first babbly “conversations” are adorably cute, they’re also important for language development.

 Buy it: $30, Amazon.com

 More, more, more!
 That pretty much describes your now very-busy toddler: They’re more mobile, more vocal and more curious than ever.
 Here are the top toys that’ll keep your new toddler learning and growing all day through play.